 The Quest has a few other flaws, from the front seats to the rear.
 There’s ample leg and head room, and tall adults will fit comfortably in its plush-padded buckets.
 The view in front is very reminiscent of the first Japanese MPVs that arrived in the United States in the 1980s, with a flat dash structure that makes entry and exit easier, as well as wide doors.

 The problem starts in the second row, where the Quest’s sliding side doors don’t retract enough for adults to climb up and sit down easily.
 It can be difficult to maneuver a car seat through the opening, let alone a child with a mind of its own.
 The Quest doesn’t have a middle seat, which means other eight-passenger minivans have an advantage over this one.
 Quest’s third row seat is cramped for adults, acceptable for children.

 Whether in the second or third row, the seats themselves are well reclined and provide good support, but they don’t move – the seatbacks simply fold down when more cargo space is needed.
 More than anything, the Quest feels as small as the inside, that and its relatively high cargo floor.
 The seats fold up quite easily, thanks to levers and pull straps.
-However, if you are ordering power assist for the third row seat, be aware that it will stop before you lift the seat fully.
-Oddly enough, it drops in an upright position, leaving the owners to use a fabric strap to finish the job.
+However, if you are ordering the power assist for the third row seat, be aware that it will stop before you lift the seat fully.
+Oddly, it drops in an upright position, leaving the owners to use a fabric strap to finish the job.

 Other compromises are less noticeable, but they are there.
 There’s no telescoping steering wheel with the Quest, although the elevated seating position makes the most of the situation.
 It offers up to 16 cup holders and bottle holders, although the pop-out pair under the radio is only large enough for cans.